» Vice-Chancellor's 'Australia and the World' Visiting Fellowships

 Image: Unsplash Johnny5Iv

-This fellowship was established to support visits by outstanding external academics to contribute towards building a culture of research excellence and actively participate in University life for 1-2 months.
-Fellows will be nominated by each College on rotation.
+This fellowship program was established to support visits by outstanding external academics to contribute towards building a culture of research excellence and actively participate in University life for 1-2 months.
+Fellows will be nominated by each College on rotation, as determined by the Director of the Australian Studies Institute.

-Professor Valerie Hudson (Texas A&M) was appointed as the inaugural Vice-Chancellor's 'Australia and the World' Visiting Fellow and was in-residence at University House from 1-15 March 2019.
-She was located at the College of Asia & the Pacific.
+Professor Valerie Hudson (Texas A&M) was appointed as the inaugural Vice-Chancellor's 'Australia and the World' Visiting Fellow and was in-residence from 1 – 15 March 2019.
+She was hosted by the College of Asia & the Pacific.

-The next Vice-Chancellor's 'Australia and the World' Visiting Fellow will be appointed in Semester 2, 2019.
+The next Vice-Chancellor's 'Australia and the World' Visiting Fellow will be appointed in Semester 1, 2020 to be hosted by the ANU College of Science.

 AuSI will initiate a request for nomination to the Dean of the relevant College.
 The nominating College is responsible for completing the nomination form and returning it to AuSI in a timely manner to secure appointment.

-Up to 3 Vice-Chancellor's 'Australia and the World' Visiting Fellowships will be offered each year.
+Up to three Vice-Chancellor's 'Australia and the World' Visiting Fellowships will be offered each year.